seadogger-tech/seadogger-homelab/README.md

 5. Cloning the sdCard to the NVMe partition structure
 6. Running disk checks on the NVMe `e2fsck` and `fsck.vfat`
 7. Reload systemd daemon.
-8. Change boot order, shutdown and reboot
+8. A few manual steps after the script runs to get everything ready (Change boot order, shutdown and reboot)

 > **Note**: Before you reboot after the above you need to setup for NVMe to boot first in the boot order
 - Set the NVMe first in the boot order